wernerglinka/aiandyou/src/pages/index.md

     ## Global Platform

-    **A global platform is created by integrating Ai leaders with underrepresented communities**
+    **A global platform is created by integrating AI leaders with marginalized communities**

     - In-person events create networking opportunities to explore AI
-    - Online education, live interaction and interviews
+    - Online education, live interaction, video series and interviews
     - Research papers and information specific to underrepresented communities.

 aside2: